 9. Berry and Fruit Salads

-Rose and lychee is one of the most beloved pairings in perfumery, from Chloé to Serge Lutens Sa Majesté la Rose, which makes sense given how well these notes complement each other.
-Raspberries, strawberries and even apples likewise take well to rose.
+Rose and lychee is one of the most beloved pairings in perfumery, from Chloé to Serge Lutens Sa Majesté la Rose–these notes complement each other perfectly.
+Raspberries, strawberries and even apples take well to rose.
 One of my favorite winter fruit salads involves julienned apples and pears sprinkled with lemon juice, rosewater and sugar.
 Macerate for 15 to 30 minutes and serve with lady fingers to soak up the delicious juices.

 In the summer, I give raspberries a boost with rosewater, sugar and a pinch of thyme.
 The flavor is magnified tenfold.